TomDexterYoutube/Rubidium/README.md

 # Rubidium Programming Language

-**Rubidium** is a high-performance, statically-typed compiled language designed for efficiency and safety.
-It combines the readable, clean syntax of Python-like languages with the low-level control and memory safety patterns typically found in Rust.
+**Rubidium** is a high-performance, statically-typed compiled language designed for efficiency and ease of use.
+It combines the readable, clean syntax of Python-like languages with the low-level control and memory safety patterns typically found in Compiled languages.

 ---